 The aim of the game is to spot trouble ahead of time.
 This not only allows development of approaches to mitigate specific risks, it also minimises knee-jerk reactions to unexpected events when level heads need to prevail.

-How to assess supplier viability
+How to check supplier viability

 A generalised approach to supplier viability assessment can be structured to deal with the various situations that might pertain at the time.
 The high-level activities could include: